RaphaelYD/password_minip/README.md

 ##  Options

--register → Create a new account
+- register → Create a new account
--login → Login with username and password
+- login → Login with username and password
--inspect → View stored users (debug/admin only) -delete → Remove a user
+- inspect → View stored users (debug/admin only)
+- delete → Remove a user
--exit → Quit the program
+- exit → Quit the program

 ---